tarinagarwal/lgtm-feedback/README.md

 2. Pick the **Feature Request** template
 3. Describe the feature and why it would be useful

+## How issues are handled

+Issues filed here are automatically transferred to the main private LGTM repository for internal tracking and resolution.
+A GitHub Actions workflow runs on every new issue and uses the GitHub GraphQL API to transfer it.
+This means:

+- You file the issue here on this public repo
+- The workflow picks it up and moves it to the private repo within seconds
+- All comments, labels, and metadata are preserved during transfer
+- The issue disappears from this repo once transferred
+- The maintainer triages and resolves it internally

+This keeps the source code private while giving you a public place to report problems and request features.

 ## Labels

 | Label           | Meaning                      |